Image

 • Nicotine is harmful to the developing adolescent brain.

-• Smoking and vaping is never safe for people who are pregnant.
+• Smoking and vaping is never safe for youth or women who are pregnant or breastfeeding.

-What is Being Done to Reduce Vaping in Vermont?
+What is Being Done to Reduce Vaping and Nicotine Use in Vermont?

-We work with community partners to raise awareness of the harms of e-cigarettes and vaping and flavored tobacco products that attract youth, through the Unhyped and CounterBalance campaigns.
+We work with community partners to raise awareness of the harms of vaping, smokeless products that are chewed, sucked, or sniffed, rather than smoked, and other flavored tobacco products, including little cigars or cigarillos, that attract youth, through the Unhyped and CounterBalance campaigns.
 We also review and share e-cigarette use data and trends and tailor our education efforts accordingly.

 My Life, My Quit: A Youth and Teen Quit Resource